-- The theoretical part will be valued at 50% and that of laboratory practices at another 50%, to obtain 100% of the grade of the subject. - For the theoretical part, two PEI (Intermediate Assessment Test) will be carried out, having a weight of 10% and 40% (PEI1 PEI2) respectively. - For the laboratory practices part, two PL (Laboratory Assessment Test) will be carried out, having a weight of 10% and 40% (PL1 - PL2) respectively.
+- The theoretical part will be valued at 50% and that of laboratory practices at another 50%, to obtain 100% of the grade of the subject. - For the theoretical part, two PEI (Intermediate Assessment Test) will be carried out, having a weight of 10% and 40% (PEI1 PEI2) respectively. - For the laboratory practices part, two PL (Laboratory Assessment Test) will be carried out, having a weight of 10% and 40% (PL1 PL2) respectively. - To pass the course, it is necessary to pass both parts (theory and practice), but you can compensate if you obtain 4 or more points in either of them.